Landmark Status Approved for Mies van der Rohe’s Promontory Apartments

-Promontory Apartments in Hyde Park would be designated as an official City Landmark under a Commission on Chicago Landmarks recommendation submitted today to City Council.
+The Promontory Apartments building in Hyde Park was designated as an official City of Chicago landmark by City Council today.

-The landmark designation, which was recommended by the Landmarks Commission in October, would protect the building’s exteriors and lobby from significant alteration or demolition.
+The landmark designation, which was recommended by the Landmarks Commission in October, will protect the building’s exteriors and lobby from significant alteration or demolition.

 # # #